The process of scheduling classes begins six to eight months before the beginning of each term.

-For Standard meeting times; see General Scheduling Codes and Guidelines.
+For Standard meeting times; see General Scheduling Codes & Guidelines.

 Summer Sessions Scheduling

-All course enrollment restrictions require dean's approval.
-Normally, restrictions should be noted in the Restrictions on Enrollment field of the ICMS Curriculum course approval form.
-Restrictions not noted on the course approval form are limited to Pass One Registration only.
-Restrictions are found in the Class Schedule at Faculty and Staff Resources.
+Pass Two restrictions should be noted in the Restrictions on Enrollment field of the Integrated Curriculum Management System (ICMS) course approval form.
+Restrictions not noted on the course approval form are limited to Pass One Registration Only.
+All Pass One course enrollment restrictions require dean's approval (or dean's designee).

-If the Class Schedule has already been published, requests for changes to undergraduate courses first need the approval of the college dean, who forwards them to the Course Schedule Coordinator in the Office of the University Registrar.
-It is the responsibility of the department to inform students and instructors of approved scheduling changes.
+If the term is already open for registration, requests for changes to undergraduate courses need the approval of the college dean (or dean's designee).
+If a course already has enrollment for the term, it is the responsibility of the department to inform students and instructors of approved scheduling changes.
 The Office of the University Registrar will send a computer-generated email notification to all enrolled and wait-listed students when there is a schedule change, room change or course cancellation.

-The General Assignment Classroom Guide provides information including room size and capacity, multimedia equipment, IP addresses, disability access, and photographs for each general assignment classroom.
+The General Assignment Classroom Guide provides information for each general assignment classroom.

 Every department has a staff member responsible for working with the Office of the University Registrar (OUR) to schedule classes.
 The department scheduler can communicate any special requests related to the classroom assignment to the Scheduling Unit in the OUR.
 These should be communicated as early as possible and prior to the beginning of classes.
 The Office of the University Registrar will contact the department representative if a special request cannot be accommodated.